QBeukelman/UvA-Recommender-Systems/nearest_neighbour_algorythm/README.md

 # 2. Ranking Problem

 To recommend movies to a user, the program takes a user ID ranging from `1 to 600` and generates a list of the top `k = 10` recommended movies.
-The recommendations are based on the similarity of the target user to other users in the dataset.
+The recommendations are based on the similarity of the target movie to other movies in the dataset.

 <br />